duyphong1204/Logseq/pages/ULISS___Sem4___Linguistic 1___Week 2___Test.md

 	- Write TWO words which contain the sound described as "voiced alveolar retroflex". #card collapsed:: true
 		- red, right
-- 4.Which word below contain the sound described as "voiced dental fricative"? #card
-  A. ethnic
-  B. athlete
-  C. either
-  D. anthem
-	- either
-- 5.Choose the word which does NOT contain the sound described as "voiceless bilabial stop".
+- Choose the word which does NOT contain the sound described as "voiceless bilabial stop".
-- pepper
+  A. pepper
-- pinpoint
+  B. pinpoint
+  C. Billy
+  D. backdrop
 	- Billy
-- backdrop
-- **Incorrect**
-- 0/1 Points
 - 6.Choose the description for the final consonant of the word "comb".
 - voiced bilabial stop
 - voiced bilabial nasal